The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/dickson-city-pa-1003-commerce-blvd.md

 latitudeLongitude = ["41.46068447","-75.64230603"]
 +++

-***1003 Commerce Blvd, Store #541*** is a Chuck E Cheese location that opened on December 15th, 1999, with a Studio C Alpha and is still open today with the {{< wiki-link "CEC 2.0 Remodel Program" >}}.
-This location is not to be confused with the {{< wiki-link "Dickson City Scranton, PA (1011 Scranton Carbondale)" >}} Pizza Time Theatre which was later converted into Zach Periwinkle's.
+***1003 Commerce Blvd, Store #541*** is a Chuck E Cheese location that opened on December 15th, 1999, with a Studio C Alpha and is still open today with the [CEC 2.0 Remodel Program].
+This location is not to be confused with the [Dickson City Scranton, PA (1011 Scranton Carbondale)] Pizza Time Theatre which was later converted into Zach Periwinkle's.

 ## History